 It’s time for us to say goodbye.

-Materials: paper or journals, clipboards, pencils, litter profiles and creatures in bug jars from previous activity, Soil, Litter, and Log Critter guide.
+Materials: science journals or clipboards and paper, pencils, litter profiles and creatures in bug jars from previous activity, Soil, Litter, and Log Critter guide.

 Objective: To look for patterns of similarities and differences among some of the very small animals that live in leaf litter and sort into groups that share characteristics.